storybookjs/frontpage/src/content/recipes/@mui/material.md

 };
 ```

-And finally apply the custom themes to our stories, we’ll need to wrap them in Material UI’s `ThemeProvider` using the `withThemeFromJSXProvider` decorator.
+And finally apply the custom themes to our stories.
+We’ll need to wrap them in Material UI’s `ThemeProvider` using the `withThemeFromJSXProvider` decorator.

 ```js
 // .storybook/preview.js